 How tee times and lodging actually work

-- 1Book Sandpiper in advanceWeekend morning tee times fill two to three weeks out in spring and summer; book as soon as travel dates are confirmed.
+- 1Book Sandpiper in advanceWeekend morning tee times fill two to three weeks out in spring and summer; Book as soon as travel dates are confirmed.

-- 2Wind at Sandpiper is a feature, not a bugThe coastal wind is strongest in late morning and early afternoon; morning tee times offer calmer conditions on the back nine.
+- 2Wind at Sandpiper is a feature, not a bugThe coastal wind is strongest in late morning and early afternoon; Morning tee times offer calmer conditions on the back nine.

-- 3La Purisima bookingAvailable online without a resort-stay requirement; book separately from Sandpiper since they're different properties.
+- 3La Purisima bookingAvailable online without a resort-stay requirement; Book separately from Sandpiper since they're different properties.

 - 4Glen Annie and Rancho San Marcos are easier to bookBoth have consistently available tee times with shorter advance notice requirements.

-- 5Walking SandpiperThe course is walkable and the coastal walk is part of what makes the round worthwhile; carts are available but many groups walk.
+- 5Walking SandpiperThe course is walkable and the coastal walk is part of what makes the round worthwhile; Carts are available but many groups walk.

 Common mistakes

-- !Underestimating La PurisimaGroups that treat it as the secondary course after Sandpiper often leave with a lower score on Sandpiper and their best golf at La Purisima; adjust expectations accordingly.
+- !Underestimating La PurisimaGroups that treat it as the secondary course after Sandpiper often leave with a lower score on Sandpiper and their best golf at La Purisima; Adjust expectations accordingly.

-- !Playing Sandpiper in the afternoon on a windy dayThe coastal wind picks up through the day; morning tee times give the group the best conditions for the premium round.
+- !Playing Sandpiper in the afternoon on a windy dayThe coastal wind picks up through the day; Morning tee times give the group the best conditions for the premium round.

-- !Over-planning the eveningsSanta Barbara creates its own evening itinerary; show up in the Funk Zone after the round and let it happen naturally.
+- !Over-planning the eveningsSanta Barbara creates its own evening itinerary; Show up in the Funk Zone after the round and let it happen naturally.

 - !Skipping Rustic CanyonGroups driving from Los Angeles who can route through Moorpark get one of the best public course values in Southern California on the way home.